Last updated: June 20, 2026

 If you are behind on rent

 Ask 211 for rent aid, shelter options, motel voucher referrals, and local charities in your county.
-Also contact your local DoHS office and ask whether Emergency Assistance or another local fund can help.
+Also contact your local DoHS office and ask whether Emergency Assistance or another local fund may help.
 If court papers have been filed, contact legal aid right away.

 Call the utility company before the shutoff date.
 Ask for a payment plan, hardship option, medical form if someone in the home has a medical need, and the exact amount needed to stop shutoff.
 Then ask 211 and DoHS about crisis funds.

-| Utility program | What it may help with | Where to ask | Important limit |
+| Utility path | What it may help with | Where to ask | Important limit |

 |---|---|---|---|

-| LIEAP | Heating bills for eligible households | WV PATH, DoHS, Community Action | Seasonal; not open all year |
+| LIEAP | Heating bills for eligible households | WV PATH, DoHS, Community Action | Seasonal and not open all year |

 | Emergency LIEAP | Loss of heating source | DoHS announcement and local office | Only when announced and funded |